 Kartikeya's principal weapon is the vel, a long-bladed spear gifted to him by his mother Parvati.
 The Tamil tradition treats the vel as a sacred object in its own right, and many Murugan shrines preserve a vel as the central icon rather than an anthropomorphic image of the god.
 The vel is not a sword, not a club, not a discus.
 It is a single-purpose precision weapon designed for the thrust that ends a fight rather than the swing that draws it out.

 The choice of weapon is interpretively important.
 Kartikeya is not given the full martial arsenal that some other Puranic warriors carry.
 He is given one weapon, perfectly fitted to one purpose.
-The Mars-temperament that Vedic astrology reads through him is the same: focused, narrow, decisive, designed to end rather than prolong.
-A native with a strong Mangal characteristically operates this way.
-They are not generalists in their courage.
-They have an instrument, often a profession or a vocation, that fits their hand precisely, and they use it to dispatch the specific problem in front of them without diffusing their effort.
+The Mars-temperament that Vedic astrology reads through him is similar: focused, narrow, decisive, designed to end rather than prolong.
+A strong Mangal often works through one well-fitted instrument, whether that is a profession, a vocation, or a disciplined skill.
+The courage is not scattered; it goes to the specific problem in front of it without diffusing its effort.

 The Peacock as Vahana